 - Head to an Affordable Care Act exchange.
 Each State operates its own marketplace for Obamacare (also known as the Affordable Care Act).
 Look up your State’s marketplace and explore rates

 - Look into COBRA.
 If you really want to keep the healthcare you had at your job, you can look into COBRA coverage.
 Essentially, you take on the entire cost of your employer-sponsored healthcare coverage.
 This can get pretty expensive so may not be the best bet.
 However, look into it if you need to.

-Health insurance is especially critical during times of medical crisis like COVID-19 so make sure you get some sort of coverage to help you out.
+Keeping your health insurance is critical in most cases so make sure you get some sort of coverage to help you out.